-Responsive care ensures you have the support you need, especially when facing urgent medical concerns.
+Our Medicare-certified support ensures you have the care you need, especially when facing urgent medical concerns.
 We work with you and your doctor to address pain and other symptoms.
 Support includes practical, emotional and spiritual support for everyone affected by a life-limiting illness.

 - 24/7 availability from licensed hospice professionals

 - Home medical equipment, medications and personal care supplies

 - Physical therapy, dietary counseling and other therapy services

 - Home health aides to help with the tasks of daily living

 - Care provided wherever you call home, whether it be a hospital, nursing home, assisted living or personal residence

 Did you know that hospice is fully covered by Medicare?
 That’s right, you can rest assured that nursing services, medications, supplies and equipment are covered when there is a diagnosis requiring hospice care.

 We also offer palliative care services through our Orange County location.
 Palliative care helps people with serious illness feel better; physically, emotionally and spiritually.
 It focuses improving quality of life at any stage of an illness.